CREATE YOUR FREE ACCOUNT

 The Hamburg metropolitan region offers a great quality of life in a city with strong purchasing power, a superb pool of potential employees, and business-friendly policies.
 All entrepreneurs interested in the European market should thus want to learn more about ocean freight to Hamburg.

-You’ll have two options when planning to a shipment to Hamburg.
+You’ll have two options when planning to send cargo to Hamburg.
 Your shipping volume may call for a full container load (FCL), or you may be able to use a less-than-container load (LCL) by sharing a container.
 Sharing a container with other exporters is also called groupage.
 Groupage offers substantial cost savings by allowing you to pay only for the container space you need.